-2. Do NOT program your DE10-Lite while the board is connected to anything (other than power and ground) on your breadboard, i.e., remove it from your circuit (switches, LEDs, etc.) before programming or reprogramming.
-3. After completing the next part of this document (part F), as long as you remove power when wiring up a new circuit, you can ignore item 1 above and you will be in no danger of damaging your DE10-Lite's PLD.
-4. Using your USB-A cable, connect your board to your computer.
-A green light should turn on.
-5. On Quartus, select "Tools" and "Programmer".
-6. Select "Hardware Setup" and then select (double-click on) USB Blaster.
+- 5) Select "Hardware Setup" and then select (double-click on) USB Blaster.
 If it does not show up, make sure your PLD is plugged into your computer correctly.
 Then press "Close".
 If you are on a Mac using a virtual machine, make sure your PLD's USB port is connected to your virtual machine.
-Look in your virtual machine settings for something relating to USB Connection Preferences.
-7. Make sure your mode is "JTAG".
-8. Select "Add File" and go to the "output_files" directory.
+Look in your virtual machine settings for something relating to USB Connection Preferences. - 6) Make sure your mode is "JTAG". - 7) Select "Add File" and go to the "output_files" directory.
 Select hw1Tutorial.sof.
 Press "Open". - a.
 The difference between the SOF and POF is that a POF is "persistent" and will remain programmed even after power is disconnected.
 SOF files are temporary and your DE-10 will lose its program once it is unplugged from power.
 It is recommended that all debugging is done with SOF files since disconnecting power will return you to a safe state.
-SOF files are also much faster to program than POF files.
-9. Click the boxes under Program/Configure and Verify.
-10. Press "Start".
+SOF files are also much faster to program than POF files. - 8) Click the boxes under Program/Configure and Verify. - 9) Press "Start".
 Progress should read "100% Successful."
-If under Progress it says "Failed", make sure that you have the correct Device and Board selected for your project (i.e. that you are not still compiling for MAX V like you did for the timing simulation).
-11. To avoid having to repeat steps 6-7 every time you program, you can save this configuration.
+If under Progress it says "Failed", make sure that you have the correct Device and Board selected for your project (i.e. that you are not still compiling for MAX V like you did for the timing simulation). - 10) To avoid having to repeat steps 6-7 every time you program, you can save this configuration.
 Press "File" and "Save As".
 Name your file "hw1Tutorial".